open-amos/dashboard/pages/index.md

 - Explore the [AMOS Source Example](https://github.com/open-amos/source-example) to learn more about the sample data and models.
 - Explore the [AMOS Core](https://github.com/open-amos/core) to learn more about the canonical model.
 - Explore the [AMOS Starter](https://github.com/open-amos/starter) to learn more about the orchestrator.
+- Explore this dashboard's codebase in the [AMOS Dashboard Example](https://github.com/open-amos/dashboard-example) repository.